-The Ability Self-Concept in school in general and in the four subjects German, Math, Physics, and Chemistry were assessed with four items per domain using the Scales for the Assessment of Academic Self-Concept (Schöne, 2002) (example item: “I can do well in … (school, Math, German, Physics, Chemistry).”).
-Items were answered on a 5-point scale ranging from 1 (does not apply at all) to 5 (fully applies). scales’ internal consistency, Cronbach’s α≥.80, and retest reliability, rtt≥.59 across six months, can be considered as high.
+The Ability Self-Concept in school in general and in the four subjects German, Math, Physics, and Chemistry were assessed with four items per domain using the Scales for the Assessment of Academic Self-Concept (Schöne et al., 2002) (example item: “I can do well in … (school, Math, German, Physics, Chemistry).”).
+Items were answered on a 5-point scale ranging from 1 (does not apply at all) to 5 (fully applies).
+As previously shown, the scales’ internal consistency, Cronbach’s α≥.80, and retest reliability, rtt≥.59 across six months, can be considered as high (Schöne et al., 2022).

 Interest in school in general and in the above four subjects were measured using Interest subscales of the Scales for the Assessment of Subjective Values in School (Steinmayr & Spinath, 2010).
-Answers to three items per domain (example item: “How much do you like … (school, Math, German, Physics, Chemistry).”) were recorded on a 5-point scale ranging from ranging from 1 (does not apply at all) to 5 (fully applies). scales high internal consistency, Cronbach’s α≥.89, and retest reliability, rtt=.72 across six months (Steinmayr & Spinath, 2010).Procedure
+Answers to three items per domain (example item: “How much do you like … (school, Math, German, Physics, Chemistry).”) were recorded on a 5-point scale ranging from ranging from 1 (does not apply at all) to 5 (fully applies).
+In previous research, the scales showed high internal consistency, Cronbach’s α≥.89, and retest reliability, rtt=.72 across six months (Steinmayr & Spinath, 2010).

+For each of the above mentioned constructs, we used factor scores derived from measurements models as composite measures.
+Specifically, we fitted four measurement models of 1) school grades estimated directly from the manifest school grades in order to have the same level of abstraction and to handle missing values for these variables as well, 2) the motivational traits in question, i.e., NFC, Hope for Success and Fear of Failure as well as domain-general and domain-specific 3) ability self-concepts and 4) interests.
+Separate models were fitted because an analysis of all constructs specified in one model failed to converge.

+Procedure

 Testing took place during a regular school day between March 2008 and 2009.
 Tests were administered at school during a regular class, which was scheduled for our study.
 Parents of underaged students (age < 18) provided informed consent.
 As the school actively supported the study participation rate was very high (96%).
 However, some students could not participate at measurement point 1 or 2 due to illness or other reasons (T1: n=18; T2: n=26).
 Students were separated into groups of about 20 and tested by trained research assistants.
 The test sessions lasted approximately 45 minutes.